yrelof/quake2-rerelease-dll-FasterQuake2/README.md

   - ff_start_ammo_railgun, default value is 15

 - Any ammo item you pick gives some ammo for the main weapons.
-For example, if you pick one rocket ammo item, you'll get 2 shootgun cells, 4 machine gun bullets, 0.5 rockets, 0.4 railgun slugs.
+For example, if you pick one rocket ammo item, you'll get 2 shootgun cells, 4 machine gun bullets, 0.7 rockets, 0.4 railgun slugs.
-0.5 means that you have to pick 2 ammo items to get 1 rocket.
+A value of 0.5 means that you have to pick 2 ammo items to get 1 ammo.
 If you pick an ammo item for a weapon that is not one the 4 main weapons, you also get this weapon ammo in addition of the 4 others.
 This behavior is necessary for the non-main weapons ammo items to still be useful, and to have ammo for the main weapons at the first levels.
 Variables:
+  - ff_extra_ammo_enabled, 0 or 1, default value is 1
-  - They are split for each campaign.
+  - The following variables are split for each campaign.
 The "default" variables are used for the base campaign and for the maps that do not belong to a campaign.
   - ff_extra_ammo_default_shootgun, default value is 2.0
   - ff_extra_ammo_default_machinegun, default value is 4.0
   - ff_extra_ammo_default_rocket, default value is 0.7